More drought across sub-Saharan Africa – DW – 03/04/2024

 "The costs associated with the program generally exceed the benefits," she said.

-Minister of Agriculture Sam Kawale said he would wait for the full report to act; meanwhile Finance Minister Simplex Chithyola Banda announced he still planned to increase the AIP budget by over a third to the equivalent of just under $100 million.
+Minister of Agriculture Sam Kawale said he would wait for the full report to act, while Finance Minister Simplex Chithyola Banda announced he still planned to increase the AIP budget by over a third to the equivalent of just under $100 million.

 The anti-poverty charity ActionAid meanwhile also notes that AIP is one of the main reasons for ongoing budget deficits at the Ministry of Agriculture.